 Seek out resources to become educated on accessibility guidelines for digital content and applying them to your overall learning development program.

 Your learning project needs may impact the weight you give to some questions.
 As you assess your team’s in-house capabilities, other considerations that affect your program may arise.
 Other roles to support your learning project may be revealed.
 The process of honestly answering these questions provides a firm understanding of your available in-house training development resources, and perhaps identify more options to choose from.

-From there, you can weigh the costs and benefits of taking an in-house versus outsourced approached.
-Whether you choose to equip your in-house team with needed skills or team with another department or outside company.
-By consulting with an outside vendor (See Learning and Development: Why Hire an Outside Company? for some advantages to this approach), you’ll be better equipped to provide perspective on your immediate needs.
+From there, you can weigh the costs and benefits of taking an in-house versus outsourced approach.
+Whether you choose to equip your in-house team with needed skills or team with another department or outside the company.
+By consulting with an outside vendor as part of your evaluation process on your ability to develop training in-house you’ll be better equipped to provide perspective on your immediate needs.
+(See Learning and Development: Why Hire an Outside Company? for some advantages to this approach).

 Learn more about Custom Elearning Solutions